zombifier/My_Stardew_Mods/ExtraAnimalConfig/README.md

    milked/sheared, or digging up), it goes through every slot to determine which item it can make.
 For example, the pig decides it wants to dig, and takes `430` from the vanilla slot.
-   * First, EAC takes a look at the animal's vanilla harvest method to see if it's harvestable in the current context.
-In this case, the pig is set to `DigUp` so it is allowed.
-   * If the vanilla harvest method doesn't match, it then looks at `AnimalProduceExtensionData` to determine whether the item in this slot is set to be have a harvest method override.
-If the produce still does not have a matching harvest method, it is ignored, and another slot is chosen.
+   * EAC then looks at `AnimalProduceExtensionData`, if available, to determine whether the item in this slot is set to be have a harvest method override which should be used instead of the vanilla harvest method.
+If the harvest method does not match the current context, it is ignored, and another slot is chosen.
    * Once an item matching the harvest method is found, it then queries `AnimalProduceExtensionData` to see whether it should be replaced with another item using the built in item query feature.
 Using the example at